Universal-Basic-Compute/serenissima/backend/docs/relevancy-system.md

 # Calculate building occupant relationship relevancies for all citizens
 python backend/relevancies/calculateSpecificRelevancy.py --type building_occupant

-# Calculate same island neighbor relevancies for all islands/land groups
+# Calculate same land neighbor relevancies for all lands/land groups
-python backend/relevancies/calculateSpecificRelevancy.py --type same_island_neighbor
+python backend/relevancies/calculateSpecificRelevancy.py --type same_land_neighbor
 ```

-## Same Island Neighbor Relevancy
+## Same Land Neighbor Relevancy

-This type of relevancy identifies communities of residents living on the same `LandId` (island or distinct land parcel).
+This type of relevancy identifies communities of residents living on the same `LandId` (land or distinct land parcel).
 It aims to foster a sense of local community and highlight shared geographical context.

 ### Calculation
 - The system fetches all buildings categorized as "home".